 Throughout the challenges of the pandemic over the last year, many more people have found comfort in nature.
 We wanted to use the Sculpture Trail’s 35th anniversary to really celebrate this wonderful and unique environment and introduce new commissions that offer a diversity of voices and experiences.Cathy Mager, Head of Programme

-‘Forest to Forest’ is a new temporary trail that will run alongside the existing Forest of Dean Sculpture Trail at Forestry England’s Beechenhurst site.
-It has been designed to uplift visitors after the hardship of the pandemic and help them reconnect with nature.
+Running from June to October 2021 ‘Forest to Forest’ was a new temporary trail that will run alongside the existing Forest of Dean Sculpture Trail at Forestry England’s Beechenhurst site.
+It was designed to uplift visitors after the hardship of the pandemic and help them reconnect with nature.

 To download our special illustrated map by deaf artist James Merry click here.

 Featuring eight artists from the UK and overseas – including a father and his nine-year-old daughter who won the Trust’s open call for South West artists – the sculptures celebrate forest wildlife, flora and fauna and present a diversity of voices.
 They include: